uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 Create JS View and Controller classes to:

 1. Remove the "Loading...".
-    * **Hint**: Use `window.addEventListener('load', someFunction)` to run a function once the page has loaded.
+    * **Hint:** Use `window.addEventListener('load', someFunction)` to run a function once the page has loaded.
 2. Fill in the page.

+**Hint:** Using proper OOAD will save you a lot of work.
+Apply the skills you learned in CMPUT 301.
+I suggest making model proxy classes that are responsible for synchronizing with the model objects in the Flask backend, by making calls using the Fetch API.

+**Hint:** Using the "event.preventDefault();" on form `submit` events will prevent the browser from trying to submit the form, so you can handle form submission in you custom JS code instead.

 ## Add polling

-Add some way in your code to remember updates.
+Add polling in your code to get live updates.

 Each time the outline is changed, record the URL of the changed item in a list.

 Add an endpoint that can `GET` a list of updated items, with a `since` query parameter that takes a time.